Parts of a url

 Demystifying Web Analytics

 (Preferred title: What the hell is web analytics?)
 Web analytics is Business Intelligence (BI) for your website.
-Let’s start with
+Let’s start with an example.
+You own a shoe shop, and you want at the end of every month, quarter or year to know stuffs like:

 Read More »